Free Printable Mother's Day Card and Poster by 6abc!

 PHILADELPHIA -- In the world we live in now, even simple tasks like going out to buy a Mother's Day card can be difficult.
 So we want to help make things a little easier for you.

-Here are two ways you can show your mom that you care this Sunday.
+Here are two ways you can show your mom that you care this Sunday while staying in quarantine:

-First is a printable, colorable Mother's Day card.
-All you have to do is download the following .pdf, fold it along the dotted lines, color it, sign it, and send it!
+First is a printable Mother's Day card.
+All you have to do is click link below and print.
+To make the card, fold the paper along the dotted lines, color it in, and sign it.

 Second is a printable poster to display how much your mom means to you.

-Print out the poster below, fill in what makes your mom so special, add some color, and post a picture of you holding it on social media, tagging your mom and us.
+Print out the poster in the link below.
+Write what makes your mom so special and add some color.
+Then, post a picture of you holding your message on social media, tagging your mom and us.
 Use #6abcAction to share or upload to 6abc.com/share.

 We hope this helps and Happy Mother's Day!